-The temporal order, events and social change: Thinking with Norbert Elias no. 6
+The temporal order, events and social change: Thinking with Elias no. 6

-Please reference as: Liz Stanley (2016) ‘The temporal order, events and social change: Thinking with Norbert Elias no. 6′ http://www.whiteswritingwhiteness.ed.ac.uk/The-Temporal-Order-Events-and-Social-Change/ and provide the paragraph number as appropriate when quoting.
+Please reference as: Liz Stanley (2017) ‘The temporal order, events and social change: Thinking with Elias no. 6′ http://www.whiteswritingwhiteness.ed.ac.uk/The-Temporal-Order-Events-and-Social-Change/ and provide the paragraph number as appropriate when quoting.

 1.2.
-However, it should be noted that these issues indicate the vast complexities of how to pin down exactly what ‘social change’ is and how it happens in a way that fully links structural levels and the minutiae of the quotidian, rather than being deficiencies of authorial kind.
+Raising these issues of coverage indicates the vast complexities involved in pinning down exactly what ‘social change’ is and how it happens in a way that fully links structural levels and the minutiae of the quotidian, rather than being deficiencies of authorial kind.
 Few if any have achieved a framework which satisfactorily includes all of these elements.
-The work of Norbert Elias comes close, but this too has its gaps and silences, as will be discussed in what follows.
-The aim here is to sketch out albeit in a fairly abstract way a body of ideas, a framework or methodological toolkit that can underpin the WWW approach to analysing changes in the representation order with regard to matters of race and ethnicity.
+The work of Elias comes close, but this too has its gaps and silences, as does work by other important figures, as discussed in what follows.

 1.3.
-The baseline questions can be summarised as, what is social change and how should it be measured, in what areas of social life and to what extent does it have to occur to be seen as ‘change’, how and why does it happen at the micro-level, and in what particular contexts or circumstances, and are there different kinds of transitions involved at different time-periods as well as in different locations ?
-These questions are of import because a programmatic response to them is necessary for a workable theory of social change, and such a theory is a fundamental to the sociological project.
-They are also key matters for WWW research and which it explores through the prism of the representational order of letter-writing over the longue durée of the white presence in South Africa: how, where and when did its racial order eventuate, in what shapes, and with what contextual and temporal variations?
-They are considered here in relation to a number of theoretical discussions, including by Norbert Elias.
+The baseline questions are, then, what is social change, how should it be measured, in what areas of social life and to what extent does it have to occur to be seen as ‘change’, how and why does it happen at the micro-level, and in what particular contexts or circumstances, and are there different kinds of transitions involved at different time-periods as well as in different locations?
+These questions are fundamental because a programmatic response to them is necessary for any workable theory of social change.
+They are also key matters for WWW research, which it explores through the prism of the representational order of letter-writing over the longue durée of the white presence in South Africa: how, where and when did its racial order eventuate, in what shapes, and with what contextual and temporal variations?
+They are considered here in relation to a number of important discussions, including by Elias.

 2 Braudel and the structures of time